mtmisagal/DisplayShare/README.md

 The team used **Visual Studio 2019**.
 To use these cpp files for a project be sure to include necessary libraries for OCV/OCV2.
 Refer to the link: https://medium.com/@subwaymatch/opencv-410-with-vs-2019-3d0bc0c81d96

 ## For Trial
 The code does not capture the command for filters well.
-Use **screencap.cpp** for tial of filters.
+Use **screencap.cpp** for trial of filters.

 ## Executing the Code
 To use the files run **Receiver.cpp** first and **Sender.cpp** next. **NOTE:** Make sure that you have set the **ipaddress** variable in **Sender.cpp** to the IP address of the receiver.
 The default is set to localhost.